asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 (provided by module: res_pjsip)

 The contact config object effectively acts as an alias for a SIP URIs and holds information about an inbound registrations.
 Contact objects can be associated with an individual SIP User Agent and contain a few config options related to the connection.
 Contacts are created automatically upon registration to an AOR, or can be created manually by using the "contact=" config option in an AOR section.
-Manually configuring a CONTACT config object itself is outside the scope of this "getting started" style document.
+Manually configuring a CONTACT config object should not be needed, however.
+AORs with fixed remote hosts will create contacts upon AOR creation, and AORs that accept registrations will create contacts upon each accepted registration.

 Relationships of Configuration Objects in pjsip.conf
 ----------------------------------------------------